nafna-f/duo-divas/planning.md

 ### Plans

+(Plans that are highlighted **in bold** are plans that are approved by Mr. Dillon.
+Not all plans are required to be approved to follow through (for example, branching, since it is more of an internal development)

 - Branching: We will branch off to do our work and push the latest **working version** of our project onto main.
 This way, we will always have a working version to refer back to and not need to be as cautious when working in experimental environments.
 - Classes: For students themselves, we may switch from using dictionaries to **Classes**, as classes may be more efficient at organizing our data (sifting through an entire dictionary that large can be painful).